fenago/apache-solr/lab_guides/Lab_6.md

 #### Grouping terms
-Solr supports groups of clauses using parentheses to form .indexterm} subqueries that control the Boolean logic for a query.
+Solr supports groups of clauses using parentheses to form subqueries that control the Boolean logic for a query.

 This example will form a query that searches for either `soccer` or `volleyball` and `world cup`: